manticoresoftware/translator/README.md

 ## Troubleshooting

 - **Translation failures**: Check the output for specific error messages.
-The tool will attempt multiple models based on priority until a good translation is found.
+The tool will attempt multiple models in the listed order until a good translation is found.
-- **API keys**: Ensure your AI service API keys are properly configured for the `aichat` tool.
+- **API keys**: Ensure `OPENROUTER_TRANSLATOR_API_KEY` is set for OpenRouter access.
 - **Line count mismatches**: The tool automatically retries with different models if line counts don't match.
 Check that your role template emphasizes line-by-line preservation.
 - **Cache issues**: If translations seem stale, you can delete the cache directory (`.translation-cache`) or specific cache files to force a full retranslation.
 Cache files are stored as plain JSON for easy inspection.
 - **Structure preservation**: The system validates that code blocks, HTML comments, and empty lines appear on the same line numbers in source and translation.
 If this fails, the translation is retried.